Video length: 4:07

 Setting Up for Success

-Now, let us see how very young children interact with their environment using their growing cognitive skills and how adults caring for them can challenge and support them as they explore and learn about the world around them.
+In this video, we saw how very young children interact with their environment using their growing cognitive skills and how adults caring for them can challenge and support them as they explore and learn about the world around them.

 Subsections for Cognitive Development